qinnzou/Robust-Lane-Detection/README.md

 # References:
 This dataset was originally used for performance evaluation in the following work.

-> Zou, Q., Jiang, H., Dai, Q., Yue, Y., Chen, L., & Wang, Q. (2019).
-Robust Lane Detection from Continuous Driving Scenes Using Deep Neural Networks. arXiv preprint arXiv:1903.02193.
+> Zou, Q., Jiang, H., Dai, Q., Yue, Y., Chen, L., & Wang, Q., Robust Lane Detection from Continuous Driving Scenes Using Deep Neural Networks, IEEE Transactions on Vehicular Technology, 2019.
 # Copy Right:
 This dataset was collected for academic research.
 It MUST NOT be used for commercial purposes.
 # Contact: